 Cross Currency Swaps ("CCS"), also known as interest rate and currency swaps are valued by the method of discounted future cash flows at a market rate corresponding to the currencies and rates of the transaction.
-The Company currently maintains two CCSs on the balance sheet, one used to redenominate USD debt to BRL). and the second to redenominate USD debt to inflation indexed CLP (UF).

 On the other hand, the fair value of forward currency contracts is calculated in reference to current forward exchange rates for contracts with similar maturity profiles.